 I dislike hearing the word ain’t in a song and sometimes an otherwise beautiful piece of music just grates when that word is used.
 Having been a teacher I guess to me it’s the grand daddy of bad grammer [sic].

 But ain’t isn’t really a grammatical issue.
-Bad grammar and non-standard language, though commonly conflated, are not the same thing, as I said in a discussion on Grammar Girl’s blog last year.
+Bad grammar and non-standard language, though commonly conflated, are not the same thing.
 Bad grammar means something like “Goed us town.”
 I don’t think that’s grammatical in any variety of English, though we might hear goed from a child who has temporarily regularised a strong verb.